DHDPIC/DATA_WALKING/README.md

 Data Walking is a research project by [David Hunter](http://davidhunterdesign.com), funded by the [Ravensbourne Research Office](https://www.ravensbourne.ac.uk/research/).

 ---

 ### DATA:
 All the data and photographs are gathered and shared freely here on github.

 ##### Download Everything
-* You can download the whole lot to your machine using the _'clone or download'_ button and download the zip.
+* You can download the whole lot to your machine using the _'clone or download'_ button and _'download the zip'_.

 ##### Individual Files
 * If you want an individual file, navigate to the file, press the _'raw'_ button and you can save the page in your browser (in this case most likely a csv file).